 MIRACLE CATTAIL

 The cattail, called “gama no hana” (蒲の花) in Japanese, plays a symbolic role for bringing back the white rabbit’s fur.
-Or, it can be though that it replaces the lost fur completely.
+Or, it can be thought that it replaces the lost fur completely.
 For those who are unfamiliar (like myself), a cattail reed has spiky seeds all over it.
-When ready, these same seed bloom into fluffy cotton.
+When ready, these same seeds bloom into fluffy cotton.
 In reality, the cattail is a multi-purpose plant that has been relied on for generations, as it can be used for making utilitarian supplies such as hats & baskets, it can be used for culinary purposes, as well as for medicinal purposes.
 Quite amazing is how the cotton from the seeds can be used as stuffing and insulation, which is probably where the idea of rubbing a cattail along the white rabbit’s body had the seeds stick to him in order to bloom into a new white coat of fur came from.

 Outside of this playfully creative remedy in a folklore, cattail does have actual medicinal usages in Japan in the past, as it is said there are some archaic remedies found in old documentations.
 One usage was for resolving certain pain-related issues, possibly through boiling or burning down certain parts into some form of concoction.
 Another medical usage was for bleeding issues, where the cotton from the seeds were probably used to cover up cuts.
 Speaking of which, there is the idea that the cattail was actually used for the purpose of relieving the white rabbit’s pain and not for regaining his white fur.
 Could it be that the cotton from the cattail was actually used to cover up and heal his lacerated skin?
 While this aligns with actual medical purposes, this idea is not incorporated in most (if any) interpretations of the folklore.